day8/re-frame/docs/WIP/MentalModelOmnibus.md

 > Any sufficiently complicated GUI contains an ad hoc,
 > informally-specified, bug-ridden, slow implementation
-> of a hierarchical FSM  <br>
+> of a hierarchical Finite State Machine  <br>
 > -- [my eleventh rule](https://en.wikipedia.org/wiki/Greenspun%27s_tenth_rule)

 `event handlers` collectively
 implement the "control" part of an application.
-Their logic interprets arriving events in the context of existing state, and they "step" the application state "forward".
+Their logic interprets arriving events in the context of existing state, and they "step" the application state "forward" via modification of that state.

-`events` act a bit like the `triggers` in a finite state machine, and the event handlers act like the rules which govern how the state machine moves from one logical state to the next.
+`events` act, then, a bit like the `triggers` in a finite state machine, and the event handlers act like the rules which govern how the state machine moves from one logical state to the next.

-The "logical state" will be a function over the values in `app-db`.
+The "logical state" will be a function of the value in `app-db`.
 In the simplest case `app-db` will contain a single value which represents logical state.

 Not every app has lots of logical states, but some do, and if you are implementing one of them, then formally recognising it and using a technique like